-- 5. Tighten the remaining cap screws; then connect the electrical plug to the main harness. - Turn the ignition switch to the ON position and check the operation by shifting the selector switch several times. - 7.
-Secure the wiring harness to the frame with a nylon cable tie; then install the inner fender panel.
+- 5. Tighten the remaining cap screws; then connect the electrical plug to the main harness. - Turn the ignition switch to the ON position and check the operation by shifting the select switch several times.

+7. Secure the wiring harness to the frame with a nylon cable tie.